CC0117/cc0117.github.io/_pages/about.md

 ---
 permalink: /
 title: "Hi there, this is Yanming! 👋"
-author_profile: true
+author_profile: false
 redirect_from:
   - /about/
   - /about.html
 ---

 I obtained my BSc in Computer Science with Artificial Intelligence from the [University of Nottingham Ningbo China](https://www.nottingham.edu.cn/).
-I am currently on a gap year, as a part-time Research Assistant at the CVIP Lab, worked closely with [Prof. Xijiang He](https://scholar.google.com.au/citations?user=BiBXGfIAAAAJ&hl=en) and [Dr. Saeid Pourroostaei Ardakani](https://scholar.google.com/citations?user=3OeHr8gAAAAJ&hl=en).
+I am currently on a gap year, as a part-time Research Assistant at the CVIP Lab, working closely with [Prof. Xijiang He](https://scholar.google.com.au/citations?user=BiBXGfIAAAAJ&hl=en) and [Dr. Saeid Pourroostaei Ardakani](https://scholar.google.com/citations?user=3OeHr8gAAAAJ&hl=en).

 ### **Research Interests**
 1. Biomedical Image Analysis.